intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

 Virtual Machine Manager (VMM).
-However, it cannot by itself protect the guest VM from host/VMM attacks that leverage existing paravirt-based communication interfaces between the host/VMM and the guest, such as MMIO, portIO, etc. To achieve protection against such attacks, the guest VM software stack needs to be hardened to securely handle an untrusted and potentially malicious input from a host/VMM via the above-mentioned interfaces.
+However, it cannot by itself protect the guest VM from host/VMM attacks that leverage existing paravirt-based communication interfaces between the host/VMM and the guest, such as MMIO, Port IO, etc. To achieve protection against such attacks, the guest VM software stack needs to be hardened to securely handle an untrusted and potentially malicious input from a host/VMM via the above-mentioned interfaces.
 This hardening effort should be applied to a concrete set of